coffee2code/auto-hyperlink-urls/readme.txt

 = () =
 * New: Add setting to allow preventing plugin from auto-linking URIs without explicit schemes (i.e. 'http://').
+* Change: Make the comparison for domains against the exclude list case insensitive.
+Props mqudsi.
 * Change: Update plugin framework to 044:
     * 044
     * Add `reset_caches()` to clear caches and memoized data.
 Use it in `reset_options()` and `verify_config()`.